AngelV129/Django-Project/README.md

 # Django-Project
 Group project for Software Engineering course at California State University Los Angeles

+#### Description
+    A simple website made to mimic an online Book store.
+Users can search for book sales.
+Post books for sale.
+Leave comments on book detail page.
+Add books to wish list and shopping cart.

 ### Features that are to be added.
 (1) AboutUS --- Finished